This webinar led by Leanne Campbell, PhD was originally broadcast live on Thursday, June 22, 2023.

 The key elements of the attachment perspective and its significance for understanding the impact of loss.

 This training offers 6 hours of direct contact (not counting breaks or lunch).
-It is the participant’s responsibility to check with their individual provincial/state boards and/or regulatory body to verify CE requirements for their license to practice.
+It is the participant’s responsibility to check with their individual state boards/regulatory body to verify CE requirements for their license to practice.

-Upon fulfillment of the above requirements, Canadian and international participants will be issued a Certificate of Participation which features:
+Upon fulfillment of the above requirements, Canadian and non-US international participants will be issued a Certificate of Participation that includes:

 - Number of hours of training